arturomoncadatorres/arturomoncadatorres.github.io/_posts/2019-09-01-creating-a-shareable-bokeh-dashboard-with-binder.md

 However, I wanted to be able to share the Bokeh app with the general public, preferably through a single URL, due to easiness.
 This is where things started to get a bit tricky.
 [Bokeh's documentation states a few options](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html){: target=_"blank"} to do so, but they aren't very straightforward, since they require setting up a hosting system on a server.
 After some googling, I came across [a post by Jacob Deppen](https://deppen8.github.io/posts/2018/09/shareable-dashboard/){: target="_blank"}, where he described my exact same situation.
 He suggested doing so using Binder.

-[Binder](https://mybinder.org/){: target="_binder"} is an (open source) web service that takes a Github repository and creates a shareable, interactive, reproducible environment in the cloud.
+[Binder](https://mybinder.org/){: target="_blank"} is an (open source) web service that takes a Github repository and creates a shareable, interactive, reproducible environment in the cloud.
 This is a perfect solution for what I wanted to achieve.
 It even has a small tutorial that explains [how to deploy a Bokeh app](https://github.com/binder-examples/bokeh){: target="_blank"}.
 Unfortunately, I had a few issues to get everything up and running.
 After more days than I care to admit working on this (and with the help of some great people), I got it working.
 Therefore, in this post I want to give a more detailed tutorial on how to do so.

 ## 1. Create a (new) repository with the proper structure
 First, to make things easier for us, we need to create a new (Github) repository that will be exclusively dedicated to the interactive visualization.
 It needs to have the following structure: